Corporate Compliance Enforcement in Ireland Accelerates

 By Bébhinn Egan, 13th March 2026

 Ireland’s corporate compliance landscape is undergoing one of its most significant shake‑ups in recent years.
-The Companies Registration Office (CRO) have significantly increased the rate at which they are striking off companies with late annual returns, intensifying their enforcement activity and the Corporate Enforcement Authority (CEA) have indicated that they plan to follow suit.
+The Companies Registration Office (CRO) has significantly stepped up enforcement, now not only targeting companies with a history of late annual returns filings but also taking action against liquidators who fail to submit their required E3 or E4 forms.
+The Corporate Enforcement Authority (CEA) has indicated they plan to follow suit.

 The CEA Steps Up Its ‘Director Disqualification Programme’